 Very rarely do prominent apps only feature on either Google Play or Apple App Store alone.
 The aim is always to make your own app for both Android and iOS devices.

 Reliable app making tools like AppMySite have already made this proposition much easier.
-App companies don’t need to hire an army of developers to create both Android and iOS apps.
+App companies don’t need to hire an army of app developers to create both Android and iOS apps.
 Cross-platform development is thus a simple matter of minutes now.

 The main challenge then becomes app marketing.
 App store optimization (ASO) is the first practice which comes to mind.
 It is the best way to start off your app marketing efforts and get organic app downloads.